evaneschneider/site/_posts/2015-09-30-dual-energy.markdown

 **The tests**

-We first investigate whether the statement above regarding dynamical impact is true for Cholla.
+Is the statement above regarding dynamical impact true for Cholla?

 The tests shown below consist of a shock tube with periodic boundaries, to allow for high mach number bulk flow.